theodorehanville/Loan-Default-Prediction-Model/README.md

 # Loan-Default-Prediction-Model
 In this model a machine learning model is built.
-This model predicts the likelyhood of customers to defaulting on ther loan, given certain parameters.
+This model predicts the likelyhood of customers defaulting on their loan, given certain features.

 # FIles
     Train bootcamp.csv - used to train and evaluate the model.